Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/title-screens.md

 A module for the background and main menu planet that include object additions, removal, and rotation speed.

+#### `details`
+You can add objects to both the background and menu planet.
+The menu planet objects spin while the background objects are stationary.
+These simplified details are just like the details in planet configs except that they only have the basic features.

 ## Schema

 To see all the different things you can put into a config file check out the [Title Screen Schema](/schemas/title-screen-schema).